acl21/acl21.github.io/_posts/2023-10-17-quaternion-basics.md

 \end{aligned}
 $$

-Deriving equation for the squared _norm_ of the quaternion product is easier with quadrance.
+Deriving an equation for the squared _norm_ of the quaternion product is easier with quadrance.

 $$
 \begin{aligned}